Privacy

 For organizations, privacy is a component of information governance

 Organizations should think of cybersecurity, privacy, and business needs holistically and under the umbrella of information governance.
 This means managing the information technology, systems and data of a company, something well-run companies strive to do.
-This starts with having written policies for privacy, cybersecurity, and incident response.

 This management can start with Bandler’s Three Platforms to Connect for compliance concept to align legal requirements with internal policy and company action.
 These should also be aligned with the Fourth Platform of business mission.
 When we add guidance to help us we have the Five Components for Policy Work.